SBCV/QGIS-Plugin-Geojson-Filling/README.md

 # QGIS-Plugin-Geojson-Filling

-Adds a button which modifies the render properties of each (selected) geojson layer.
-Instead of the default rendering option the "fill" property of each layer is used to display the layer.
+Motivation: When opening a geojson file in QGIS, a random color is assigned.
+While it is possible to use specific geojson properties to replace the default (random) color, this becomes a tedious for large number of files.

+This plugin allows to set the color of a set of geojson files with a single click.

-## Installation
+## Installation from Source
 * cd `QGIS-Plugin-Geojson-Filling/geojson_filling`
 * install `pb_tool` with `pip install pb_tool`
 * Run `pb_tool zip` which creates